-What: A one-day conference demystifying the publishing industry
+What: A one-day conference connecting writers to the publishing industry

 About the Conference